BradLarson/GPUImage/README.md

 - **GPUImageCrosshairGenerator**: This draws a series of crosshairs on an image, most often used for identifying machine vision features.
 It does not take in a standard image like other filters, but a series of points in its -renderCrosshairsFromArray:count: method, which does the actual drawing.
 You will need to force this filter to render at the particular output size you need.
   - *crosshairWidth*: The width, in pixels, of the crosshairs to be drawn onscreen.

+- **GPUImageDilationFilter**: This performs an image dilation operation, where the maximum intensity of the red channel in a rectangular neighborhood is used for the intensity of this pixel.
+The radius of the rectangular area to sample over is specified on initialization, with a range of 1-4 pixels.
+This is intended for use with grayscale images, and it expands bright regions.

+- **GPUImageErosionFilter**: This performs an image erosion operation, where the minimum intensity of the red channel in a rectangular neighborhood is used for the intensity of this pixel.
+The radius of the rectangular area to sample over is specified on initialization, with a range of 1-4 pixels.
+This is intended for use with grayscale images, and it expands dark regions.

+- **GPUImageOpeningFilter**: This performs an erosion on the red channel of an image, followed by a dilation of the same radius.
+The radius is set on initialization, with a range of 1-4 pixels.
+This filters out smaller bright regions.

+- **GPUImageClosingFilter**: This performs a dilation on the red channel of an image, followed by an erosion of the same radius.
+The radius is set on initialization, with a range of 1-4 pixels.
+This filters out smaller dark regions.

 ### Blending modes ###

 - **GPUImageChromaKeyBlendFilter**: Selectively replaces a color in the first image with the second image